Digital Communication

 The New Communication Landscape

-Digital communication has fundamentally changed how we interact:
+Digital communication has changed how we interact in some specific ways:

 - Always on: Constant connectivity